Justin Wilson (racing driver): Minardi (first-half of 2003)

-Wilson discussed driving for Minardi in with its owner Paul Stoddart, who was keen to have him replace the outgoing Mark Webber.
+Wilson discussed driving for Minardi in with its owner Paul Stoddart, who was keen to have him replace the outgoing Jaguar-bound Mark Webber.
 He was told to gather £2 million in sponsorship funding to race for Minardi.
 The capital was raised through Palmer searching for financial partners, whilst Wilson's father mortgaged the family home.
 With the provision of him bringing the agreed financial settlement, Minardi designed the PS03 car to accommodate Wilson's large frame; the seat was lowered to keep his knees away from his chin and moved its pedals forward.
 He visited Faenza in late November and had no difficulty entering and exiting a mocked-up version of the car.
 Wilson signed a three-year driving contract with Minardi a month later.

 It emerged Wilson had not obtained the necessary sponsorship money to pay for his seat at Minardi and his father was close to selling his petrol station.
 Palmer spent most of January and February 2003 holding meetings with lawyers to develop a programme allowing investors to support Wilson's career by buying shares in him.
 This would allow them to raise £1.2 million required for Wilson to drive for Minardi in the season's first two rounds.
 The investment was floated on the London Stock Exchange from 5 March to 31 May, making Wilson the first racing driver to be listed on it.
 A total of 900 people invested a minimum of £500, with 10 per cent of Wilson's earnings paid to them until 31 December 2012.
 (Note: Murray Walker, the motor racing commentator, promoted the investment and bought shares in it.)